DMTF/Redfish-Service-Validator/README.md

 ## Limitations

 Redfish Service Validator covers all the GET execution on the service.
 Below are certain points which are not in this scope.
-* 1. Patch/Post/Skip/Top/Head is not covered as part of Redfish Service Validator due to dependency on internal factor of the service.
+* Patch/Post/Skip/Top/Head is not covered as part of Redfish Service Validator due to dependency on internal factor of the service.
-* 2. Redfish Service Validator does not cover testing of multiple service at once.
+* Redfish Service Validator does not cover testing of multiple service at once.
 To execute this, we have to re-run the tool by running it separately.
-* 3. Tool doesn't support @odata.context which use complex $entity path
+* Tool doesn't support @odata.context which use complex $entity path

+## Building a Standalone Windows Executable

+The module pyinstaller is used to package the environment as a standlone executable file; this can be installed with the following command:

+pip3 install pyinstaller

+From a Windows system, the following command can be used to build a Windows executable file named RedfishServiceValidator.exe, which will be found in dist folder:

+pyinstaller -F -i redfish.ico RedfishServiceValidator.py